damianoneill/healthbot/docs/kafka.md

 (CONNECTED) />
 ```

+This is useful for confirming the outside host / port that will be returned to the Kafka client after a connection is made.
+As this is regularly a source of misconfiguration in Kafka.

-We can use [kafkacat](https://github.com/edenhill/kafkacat), a generic non-JVM producer and consumer for Apache Kafka >=0.8, think of it as a netcat for Kafka, to listen to a Topic (as a consumer) as follows:
+We can use [kafkacat](https://github.com/edenhill/kafkacat), a generic producer and consumer for Apache Kafka >=0.8, think of it as a netcat for Kafka, to listen to a Topic (as a consumer) as follows:

 ```sh
 $ docker run -it --network=host edenhill/kafkacat:1.5.0 -b  172.26.138.101:9094 -t test